menu

 Living in Fremont

 Fremont is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 223,871 people and 48 constituent neighborhoods, Fremont is the 16th largest community in California.
+With a population of 223,871 people and 48 associated neighborhoods, Fremont is the 16th largest community in California.

 Fremont home prices are not only among the most expensive in California, but Fremont real estate also consistently ranks among the most expensive in America.